akshita412/Santander_CustomerTransaction_Prediction/README.md

 - Basic models mentioned in the previous step are stacked together.
 This is followed by ensembling 200 models, one model for every feature and its flag
 - 200 stacking models are then ensembled which achieved best performance, an AUC of 0.916

-## Result
+## Results
 91.4% of the time, the model will rank a true purchasing customer ahead of a customer that will not actually purchase.
 Santander can take strategic business decisions based on this information and approach the diferent sets of customers in separate ways.

-## Results